The scale menu

 Step 3 : you release the mouse button (the second calibration marker appears)

-If your calibration markers are not precisely positioned, it does not matter because they are not yet frozen, you can move them to position them more precisely.
+If your calibration markers are not precisely positioned, this does not matter, as they are not yet fixed; you can move them to position them more precisely.

-To select calibration markers you have to position the mouse over and click the left mouse button.
+To select calibration markers you need to position the mouse over it and click the left mouse button.
 You can then move it:

 When your calibration markers are correctly positioned, you must specify the real distance between the markers.
 To do this, go to the menu Input the real length: